YueYu-95/Syria-Tel-Customer-Chur-Prediction/README.md

 We are a data science consulting company named M&Y Consulting Services, LLC looking to provide predictive and actionable insights regarding likely churn candidates at the telecommunications company SyriaTel.
 We hope to create a complex model that can predict likely churn candidates as well as the features that impact churn the most.

-Our presentation, where we analyze out dataset can be found at
+Our presentation, where we analyze out dataset can be found at: ["A Study on Churn and Retention Rates"](Phase_3_Presentation.pdf)

 # Business Problem